-3. Interest on NPA portfolio is not recognized under IRAC norms, while interest on Stage 3 assets is accounted as net of ECL provision and forms part of carrying value of portfolio loans.
+3. Interest on NPA portfolio is not recognised under IRAC norms, while interest on Stage 3 assets is accounted as net of ECL provision and forms part of carrying value of portfolio loans.

-xxvi) Details of Principal Business Criteria as per Paragraph 4.1.7:
+xxvi) Details of Principal Business Criteria as Per Paragraph 4.1.17:

-Particular 3 As at 31 March 2022 (₹ lakhs) Housing Finance Assets of its total assets netted off by intangible assets 57.75% 51.42% Individual Housing Finance assets of its total assets netted off by intangible assets 53.36% 50.32% xxvii) Disclosure on complaints a) Complaints received by the HFC from its customers b) Maintainable complaints received by the HFC from Office of Ombudsman
+Particulars As at 31 March, 2024 As at 31 March, 2023 Housing Finance Assets of its total assets netted off by intangible assets 62.64% 57.75% Individual Housing Finance assets of its total assets netted off by intangible assets 55.35% 53.36% xxvii) Disclosure on Complaints a) Complaints Received by the HFC from its Customers b) Maintainable Complaints Received by the Hfc from Office of Ombudsman

-As at As at Particular 31 March 2023 31 March 2022 (₹ lakhs) (₹ lakhs) i.
-Number of complaints pending at beginning of the year 4 7 ii.
-Number of complaints received during the year 99 167 iii.
-Number of complaints disposed during the year 100 170 a.
-Of which, number of complaints rejected by the HFC - - iv.
-Number of complaints pending at the end of the year 3 4
+Particulars As at 31 March, 2024 As at 31 March, 2023 i.
+Number of complaints pending at beginning of the year 3 4 ii.
+Number of complaints received during the year 2,699 99 iii.
+Number of complaints disposed during the year 2,702 100 a) Of which, number of complaints rejected by the HFC - - iv.
+Number of complaints pending at the end of the year - 3

-As at As at Particular 31 March 2023 31 March 2022 (₹ lakhs) (₹ lakhs) i.
-Number of maintainable complaints received by the HFC from Office of Ombudsman a.
-Of i, number of complaints resolved in favour of the HFC by Office of Ombudsman a.
-Of i, number of complaints resolved through conciliation/mediation/advisories issued by Office of Ombudsman NA NA a.
-Of i, number of complaints resolved after passing of Awards by Office of Ombudsman against the HFC NA NA NA ii.
+Particulars As at 31 March, 2024 As at 31 March, 2023 i.
+Number of maintainable complaints received by the HFC from Office of Ombudsman a) Of i, number of complaints resolved in favour of the HFC by Office of Ombudsman b) Of i, number of complaints resolved through conciliation/mediation/advisories issued by Office of Ombudsman NA NA c) Of i, number of complaints resolved after passing of Awards by Office of Ombudsman against the HFC ii.
 Number of Awards unimplemented within the stipulated time (other than those appealed)